phax/gt/legacy/README.md

 For sanity reasons I added the first and the last source version as RAR as well.

 ##geteqexe
-geteqexe is a tool to find similarities in EXE files - comparable to geew.exe in the C++ version.
+geteqexe is also a Pascal tool to find similarities in EXE files - comparable to geew.exe in the C++ version.
 Btw. .ARJ files can be opened e.g. with WinRAR :)